 This undergraduate degree is intended for students who have already completed a Bachelor's degree.
-The intensive one-year program begins in August (normally three weeks in advance of the beginning of the Fall term) and concludes in April.
+The intensive one-year program begins in early September and concludes in April.
 See "Important Dates" on page 7.
 In order to qualify for graduation, all students in the BJ program will be required to complete a total of seven full credits in Journalism and the Journalism Internship (JOUR 0577.00).

-The Journalism Internship is non-credit and is four weeks long, from mid-November to mid-December.
+The Journalism Internship is non-credit and is four weeks long, in April.
 Students work at an approved news media outlet.
 Costs associated with the internship are the student's responsibility.